 What would you say to someone who asked you, "What is the Bible about?"
-The Bible covers many subjects and ultimately is all about God.
-But what is it about God that makes the cross of Jesus necessary and that makes the Gospel of Jesus Christ such good news?
-The truth is that from the time mankind sins against God in Genesis 3, the rest of the Bible is about how sinful man can enter into the presence of a holy God.
-In Leviticus, Moses is continually commanding the people to obey God, and in our reading today, to "be holy" because God is holy.
+The Bible covers many subjects, but ultimately it is all about the God who created the earth and the entire universe and everything in it; the eternal God who had no beginning and who will have no end.
+But in order to understand the Bible you need to ask another question: What is it about God that makes the cross of Jesus necessary and the Gospel of Jesus Christ such good news?
+The truth is that from the time mankind sinned against God in Genesis 3, the rest of the Bible is about how sinful man can enter into the presence of a holy God.
+Mankind’s sin, our need for redemption and God’s provision through the Savior, Jesus Christ, is revealed in the Bible, God’s Word.
+This explains why, in Leviticus, Moses is continually commanding the people to obey God, and in our reading today, to "be holy," because God is holy.

 Chapter 19 begins with the Lord saying to Moses, "Speak to the entire assembly of Israel and say to them: 'Be holy because I, the LORD your God, am holy'" (19:1-2).
-What follows is a long list of "Do not"'s ...
-Why is God always telling people what NOT to do?
-Remember that the commandments of God are summarized, first by Moses, and later by Jesus, as "Love the LORD your God with all your heart, with all your mind and with all your strength, and love your neighbor as yourself."
-Human nature is BENT ... is prone towards evil.
+What follows is a long list of "Do not's” ...
+It may seem like the commandments are “negative,” but remember that the commandments of God are summarized, first by Moses (Deuteronomy 6:5; Leviticus 19:18), and later by Jesus, as "Love the LORD your God with all your heart, with all your mind and with all your strength, and love your neighbor as yourself" (Matthew 22:37,39).
+The problem lies not with God’s commandments, but with our sinful nature.
+Human nature is BENT ... is prone toward evil.
 The natural state of mankind leans toward sin.
 Before the flood God described mankind in the words of Genesis 6:5: "The LORD saw how great man's wickedness on the earth had become, and that every inclination of the thoughts of his heart was only evil all the time."

-So God chose one man and promised to make a nation out of him ... the man's name was Abraham.
-Israel was the nation God brought forth from Abraham and He was with these people, even as they languished as slaves in Egypt, and He brought them out of Egypt with a mighty hand and promised them the land of Canaan, the land He had sworn to Abraham, Isaac and Jacob and their descendants forever.
+So God chose one man and promised to make a great nation out of him.
+The man's name was Abraham.
+Israel was the nation God brought forth from Abraham and He was with these people, even as they languished as slaves in Egypt; and He brought them out of Egypt with a mighty hand and promised them the land of Canaan, the land He had sworn to Abraham, Isaac and Jacob and their descendants forever.
 It was now to these people that God spoke His law and said, "Be holy, because I am holy."
 "Consecrate yourselves and be holy, because I am the LORD your God.
 Keep my decrees and follow them.
 I am the LORD, who makes you holy" (20:7).

 Through the specific prohibitions God showed them how to live and how NOT to live.
 God says, "I am the LORD your God, who has set you apart from the nations." ...
 "You are to be holy to me because I, the LORD, am holy, and I have set you apart from the nations to be my own" (20:24,26).
 Israel's holiness had less to do with them and more to do with their God ... the only true God, the God of Abraham, Isaac and Jacob.
 God says "you are to be holy TO ME ..."
 To be "holy" is to be "consecrated; set apart" ...
 Israel was no ordinary nation, no ordinary race, no ordinary people ... they were the people of God!
 And it was not because they had done or could do anything to earn God's favor.
 God had chosen THEM!!